Kitware/CMake/Help/manual/cmake.1.rst

     .. versionadded:: 3.1

-    Compress the resulting archive with XZ.
+    Compress the resulting archive with XZ (LZMA2).

   .. option:: --zstd